-Mountain thistle, a shrubby perennial plant, grows in zones 7 through 10.
-Its leaves have spines and its flowers, resembling those of snapdragons, are pinkish red.
-Mountain thistle grows in many soil types but not in waterlogged areas.
-Thorns are present on perennials such as the globe thistle, prickly pear and sea holly.
-Sea holly has spiny flowers shaped like eggs; they are purple-blue and bloom all summer.
-The asparagus fern is not a true fern but this perennial has evergreen foliage and small thorns.
+Thistles (Cirsium spp.), are annual or perennial plants with spiny leaves.
+Some have flowers that resemble those of snapdragons.
+Thorns are present on perennials such as the prickly pear (Opuntia spp.) and sea holly (Eryngium planum, zones 5-9).
+Sea holly has spiny bracts shaped like eggs that surround the flowers.
+They're purple-blue and bloom all summer.
+The asparagus fern (Asparagus densiflorus, zones 9-11) is not a true fern but this perennial has evergreen foliage and small thorns.